-Engaging and enabling younger generations to create sustainable communities is a key aspect to meeting SDGs and creating the workforce of the future.
+Engaging and enabling younger generations to create sustainable communities is a key aspect to meeting the UN’s Sustainable Development Goals and creating the workforce of the future

-Speaking about the subject at WEF AM 2023 were Global Head of Sustainability at HCLTech Santhosh Jayaram and Executive VP, CEO of Zone Latin America at Nestle and Global Alliance for YOUth Chair Laurent Freixe, both exchanged on how critical it is to engage and enable young people to create more sustainable communities.
+Global Head of Sustainability at HCLTech, Santhosh Jayaram, and Executive VP, CEO of Zone Latin America at Nestle and Global Alliance for YOUth Chair, Laurent Freixe, discussed how critical it is to engage and enable young people to create more sustainable communities.

 Nestle’s journey for accessible economic opportunities